-A little preparation can go a long way.
+Preparation is key.
+Know the job description of the role you’re applying for and consider how your skills meet these requirements.
 Think about the questions you might be asked and how to answer these in a way that best shows off your skills.
-Maybe even practice your responses with someone else or record them.
+You could even practise your responses with someone or record them.

 Focus on your own contribution.
 It’s easy to talk about what you’ve achieved within a team, but we’re interested in you.
 What did you do?
 What was your contribution?
 How did that affect the overall outcome?
 Don’t be afraid to blow your own trumpet!

-Always ask questions.
+Finally, always ask questions.
 We want to know you’re interested in working with us and are hungry to find out more.